smithy-lang/smithy-rs/design/src/rfcs/rfc0016_flexible_checksum_support.md

     /// The total size of the stream.
 For unsigned encoding this implies that
     /// there will only be a single chunk containing the underlying payload,
     /// unless ChunkLength is also specified.
-    pub stream_length: Option<usize>,
+    pub stream_length: Option<u64>,
     /// The maximum size of each chunk to be sent.
-Default value of 8KB.
-    /// chunk_length must be at least 8KB.
     ///
-    /// If chunk_length and stream_length are both specified, the stream will be
+    /// If ChunkLength and stream_length are both specified, the stream will be
     /// broken up into chunk_length chunks.
 The encoded length of the aws-chunked
     /// encoding can still be determined as long as all trailers, if any, have a
     /// fixed length.
-    pub chunk_length: Option<usize>,
+    pub chunk_length: Option<u64>,
     /// The length of each trailer sent within an `AwsChunkedBody`.
 Necessary in
-    /// order to correctly calculate the total size of the body accurately. pub trailer_lens: Vec<usize>,
+    /// order to correctly calculate the total size of the body accurately. pub trailer_lens: Vec<u64>,
 }

 impl AwsChunkedBodyOptions {